In this post, I will help you distinguish between the two!

 “No money down!
-Enroll in our awesome 5 by 10 Matrix, no selling, no recruiting, our system does it allll for you”…
+Enroll in our awesome 5 by 10 Matrix, no selling, no recruiting, our system does it all for you”…

 And people fall for these sort of schemes, and then when they backfire, they say its Network Marketing which has failed them.

-Pyramid schemes have done so much damage to a lot of people, so its clearly obvious you have to understand the difference between a pyramid scheme and a Legitimate opportunity, before you join any program.
+Pyramid schemes have done so much damage to a lot of people, so it’s clearly obvious you have to understand the difference between legitimate Multi Level Marketing Vs a pyramid scheme BEFORE you join any program!

 - The company has a good competitive product which can be sold to the end user.